 NOTE: There are certain plants that should NOT be cut back in the fall.
 Specifically, shrubs that bloom in spring, such as lilac, forsythia, azaleas, rhododendrons, and some viburnum.
 These plants should be trimmed immediately after bloom (think early June here in Central PA), so their flowers aren’t accidentally pruned off.

 2. Winter Protects

 Winter Protection treatments should be done after your shrub trimming in the fall.
 These are also called “anti-desiccant” sprays.
-What happens to many of your landscape plants in the winter is they lose moisture more quickly than they can take in new moisture from the root system (called “transpiration”).
+What happens to many landscape plants in the winter is this; they lose moisture more quickly than they can take in new moisture from the root system.
+This process is called “transpiration”.
 When this happens, much of the leaf tissue of your landscape plants is irreparably damaged.
-When this happens, over the course of several winters, it can affect plant healthy by causing the loss of leaf tissue that is vital for photosynthesis.
+Over the course of several winters, it can affect plant healthy by causing the loss of leaf tissue that is vital for photosynthesis.

 You might also want to consider a physical barrier in some areas (burlap barrier as an example), like those particularly prone to gusty or consistent winds, to prevent these winds from causing additional stress and winter damage.

 Recognizing that this one seems really obvious, you’d be surprised at the number of clients who don’t realize the impact that this can have on the health of your landscape.
 There’s even a whole argument from natural gardeners who will tell you that leaf litter is valuable compost material, and to “leave it” (see what we did there?) right where it lays.